nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 188
 00:11:27,282 --> 00:11:33,073
-[SPEAKER_07]: I think a lot of the teams here deal with this but like I think for ours it's
+[SPEAKER_07]: I think a lot of the teams here deal with this but like I think for ours it's worse.

 189
 00:11:33,053 --> 00:11:36,398
-[SPEAKER_07]: Worst is that we support, I guess,
+[SPEAKER_07]: Is that we support, I guess,

 190
 00:11:36,378 --> 00:11:40,566
-[SPEAKER_07]: probably like three or four main groups of users which I guess
+[SPEAKER_07]: probably like three or four main groups of users which I guess you guys know

 191
 00:11:40,546 --> 00:11:46,371